Tax Topic 152: Will I Still Get My Tax Refund?

 TurboTax offers a complete checklist with all of the information you’ll need to report on your taxes.
 Beyond the basics, this list also includes information on non-work-related income, such as dividends, and information for reporting credits and deductions, such as childcare costs or the charitable contributions you made during that tax year.

 It’s important that you don’t guess or estimate when filling in any of these amounts.
-Even before tax season, keeping careful financial records will help you report accurately and avoid errors or delays.
+Keeping careful financial records will help you report accurately and avoid errors or delays.

 What is Tax Topic 303?